AlishChhetri/pseudo/README.md

 ## 📝 Configuration

 Pseudo uses a `credentials.json` file to store API keys.
-You can add your API keys through the web interface under Settings, or directly edit the file:
+You need to manually edit this file to add your API keys:

 ```json
 {